By: Team SE-EDU Since: Jun 2016 Licence: MIT

 public static final String MRT_FILE_PATH = "/docs/MrtMap.jpg"; private static final Logger logger = LogsCenter.getLogger(MrtWindow.class); private static final String ICON = "/images/mrt_logo.jpg"; private static final String FXML = "MrtMapWindow.fxml"; private static final String TITLE = "MRT Map";

-The code above shows the setting up of MrtWindow.java
+The code above shows the setting up of MrtWindow.java for MrtWindow Browser.

 Figure 3.6.3 : UI button added to the `MainWindow`